Primary Amebic Meningoencephalitis (PAM)

 Recent Texas Trends

-- From 1983 - 2012 there were 28 cases of PAM reported to the Texas Department of State Health Services - average incidence rate over the past 30 years is 0.93 cases per year (just under 1 case per year).
+•From 1984 - 2013 (30 years) there were 28 cases of PAM reported to the Texas Department of State Health Services – average incidence of 0.93 cases per year, just under one case per year.

-- Most cases occurred in young males 9-12 year of age with a history of recent exposure to freshwater lakes, ponds and rivers during the warm summer months.
+•Most of cases occurred in young males 9-12 year of age with a history of recent exposure to freshwater lakes, ponds, and rivers during the warm summer months.

 •No Texas cases have been linked to nasal irrigation or sinus flushes